This story is proudly presented by OrthoCarolina.

 What: Discovery Place Science launched at-home science lessons for your kids.
 So far, they have six videos with step-by-step science experiments, and a few live streams of exhibits at the museum.

 21. Tune in to a virtual Good Taste with Cate forum

 What: Good Taste with Cate is normally an in-person forum where women can mingle then have a guided conversation on a variety of topics, from sex to finance to style.
+Scheduled forums include Friendships & Quarantine on May 7 and Hormone Disruptors on May 14.
 These online forums are free for whoever wants to join; just DM @goodtastewithcate.